rikithreddy/rikithreddy.github.io/_posts/2019-05-04-Hey-You-Help-me.md

 ---
 <p align="center">
 "HEY YOU!" <br><br>
-"Yes you!"<br><br>
+"Yes, you!"<br><br>
 "What's with that funny look on your face?
 Din't you already know that I could speak?"<br><br>
 "Yeah!
 Yeah!
 I know its not Halloween and I ain't any maniac.
 In fact I don't even like wearing this black hoodie and all."<br><br>
 "You are the ones who have been making me wear this for years.
 I can't seem to find a reason why you'll do so.
 Well tell me what's the point of this scythe you make me carry around?"<br><br>
 "Well listen.
 I need your help and its kinda urgent."<br><br>
 "I'm here for a soul that was due last month."<br><br>
 "My guy made me travel 20 light years, all the way to Pune.
-There after that idiot has been drunk and blacked." <br><br>
+There after that idiot has been drunk and blacked-out." <br><br>
 "Well I know what you are thinking.
 Why am I here?"<br><br>
 "I know you generally go to New York or San Francisco to find these alien guys.
 But I heard it was the idea of that lady over there.
 Well shes crazy!
-Let her break all the trops whe wants but why bring my guy all the way here."<br><br>
+She gave ideas for people to break trops and all---and my guy ended up here."<br><br>
-"Don't you guys think my life is hard as is?
+"Don't you guys know that my life is hard as is?
 Why can't you guys write about a guy in his home planet doing all your funny business?
-Why should you bring him all the way to Earth?
+Why should you bring him all the way to Earth everytime?
 And PUNE of all places!
-This traffic, these autowalas and this heat how cruel can you guys be to me."<br><br>
+This traffic, these autowalas and this heat.
+How cruel can you guys be to me."<br><br>
 "Well now, stop staring at me with that blank face.
 Help me find this purple guy.
 Be quick."<br><br>
 "HEY!
 WHAT THE HELL?
 This is crazy!
-Why does my guy have an infinity gauntlet?
-Why don't you'll let me have a normal life?"<br><br>
+Why does my guy have an infinity gauntlet, can't you'll let me have a normal life for once?"<br><br>
-"And where is this Wakanda thing?
-Okay, now I haven't got any time to waste.
+"And where is this Wakanda thing?"<br><br>
+"Okay, now I haven't got any time to waste.
 Get me there, quick."<br><br>
 "Come on now, what's with that smirk on your face?
-Get me there before someone things of something more crazy."<br><br>
+Get me there before someone thinks of something crazy."<br><br>
 ...<br>
 ...<br>
 ...<br><br>